leahyra/powerbi-docs/powerbi-docs/developer/embedded/export-paginated-report.md

 > Exporting a paginated report with a [service principal profile](./embed-multi-tenancy.md) caller is now supported when the data source is a semantic model.

 > [!NOTE]
-> To export a paginated report that uses a **Power BI semantic model** as its data source, the **XMLA endpoint** must be enabled for the capacity and tenant that host the semantic model:
+> To export a paginated report that uses a **Power BI semantic model** as its data source, you must enable the **XMLA endpoint** for the capacity and tenant that host the semantic model:
 >
 > * **Capacity** – In the **Admin portal** > **Capacity settings**, select the capacity assigned to the workspace, select the capacity name, expand **Power BI Workloads**, and set **XMLA Endpoint** to **Read** / **Read Write**.
 > * **Tenant** – In the **Admin portal** > **Tenant settings** > **Integration settings**, enable **Allow XMLA endpoints and Analyze in Excel with on-premises semantic models**.